D2. Probability

 • Are your results similar to your predictions?
 Explain your answer.

 • What do you think the distribution of frequencies among the five names should look like?
 Why?
-(Because the five sectors of the spinner are the same size, the needle should land about the same number of times on each sector, so there should be a roughly equal distribution of frequencies among the five names.)
+(Because the five sectors of the spinner are the same size, the paperclip should land about the same number of times on each sector, so there should be a roughly equal distribution of frequencies among the five names.)

 • Several teams did not have a very even distribution of frequencies among the five names.
 How can this be explained?
 (Since the results depend on chance, uneven distributions can also occur.
 Perhaps the number of trials should be increased).